- ABOUT US

-USAID works on health-related projects alongside local partners and emphasizes Afghan leadership and management.
-The USAID approach to improving the health of the Afghan people, especially women and children, is based on four pillars:
+USAID partners with the Afghan Ministry of Public Health (MoPH) and local partners to improve the health of the Afghan people, especially women and children, by focusing on four pillars:

 - Empowering Afghans with health knowledge to improve the health behaviors of individuals, families, and communities;

 - Focus on primary and community health to increase demand for and access to quality products and services through the private sector; and,